code77withHimanshu/user-management-page/README.md

+I am using MongoDb Atlas and both mock data.
+I have commented mock data.
+You can uncomment it and use it as per your need if you don't want to use Mongodb

 **Description**:

 This project is a web application designed to manage user data and trigger notifications based on specific conditions.
 It addresses two main scenarios: